irmen/prog8/docs/source/libraries.rst

     but this function is useful if you're dealing with addresses for instance.

 ``lower(string)``
-    Lowercases the petscii-string in place.
+    Lowercases the PETSCII-string in place.

 ``upper(string)``
-    Uppercases the petscii-string in place.
+    Uppercases the PETSCII-string in place.

 ``lowerchar(char)``
     Returns lowercased character.